mmclhugo1/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

    `CREATE DATABASE IF NOT EXISTS retail_demo;`

-1. Create a table inside the database that points to the sample data, and add the query as above:
+1. Create a table inside the database that points to the sample data, add the query below inside the **Hive** box and click the **play** button:

    ```sql
    CREATE TABLE retail_demo.customer_addresses_dim_hive